• Skip to primary navigation

 1. Build credit with a credit card

 Credit cards are a common entry route to credit because they’re easy to use and don’t require a huge financial commitment.
-However, the benefits you’ll get depend on how you use your card.
+However, the benefits you’ll get depend on how you use your credit card to build credit.
 Since your activity will be added to your credit report, responsible spending can help you build credit, whereas maxing out your cards or making late payments can do a lot of damage.

 How to get a credit card if you have poor (or no) credit

-There are several great first credit cards that you can choose from if you’ve never had a credit card before.
+There are several great first credit cards that you can choose from if you’ve never had a credit card before and you’re building credit for the first time.
 Before applying for one, check that the card issuer reports to all three credit reporting agencies and compare interest rates to make sure you’re getting a card with a good annual percentage rate (APR).

 You have four main options for building credit with a credit card if you’re completely new to credit or your credit has been damaged.